 There is also a mac station where guests can surf for free if they want a bigger screen than their phones – as wifi internet is provided free anyway.

-Like other Holiday Inn Express properties, my stay came with breakfast.
+Like other Holiday Inn Express properties, my stay came with breakfast (breakfast hours: 6:30am to 10:30am).
 It was a rather busy affair in the morning despite the multitude of seating space and the presence of two or three buffet spreads.
 The Great Room was packed to the brim as everyone came down at around the same time for the morning meal.
 This is a very common experience in many hotels during the weekends – especially if you go down for breakfast from 9am onwards – so I was glad that at least I could still find a table.

 For guests who are too busy or simply don’t wish to queue, the property has a Grab and Go breakfast consisting of coffee, muffins and fruits.
 While those on a staycation may prefer a more leisurely meal, I found the Grab and Go breakfast quite useful whenever I’m on a business trip and need to have something to fill the tummy quickly without being late for work.